 Just like everyday laws you know and abide by, mattress regulations are just as vital.
-You may not think mattress laws and regulations are all that important, but, as a mattress owner, knowing their ins and outs is crucial for personal safety.
+You may not think mattress laws and regulations are all that important, but, as is it legal to sell a used mattress, knowing their ins and outs is crucial for personal safety.
 And just like everyday laws you know and abide by, having that knowledge on hand can make your life all that much easier.

-We’ve compiled together information on mattress laws that will help you safely use and enjoy your mattress.
+We’ve compiled together information on is it legal to sell a used mattress laws that will help you safely use and enjoy your mattress.

 Law Label: What Is It?

 If you’ve ever seen that strip of paper sticking off of your mattress, that’s the law label.
-In straightforward terms, the label gives you all of the necessary information of your mattress, such as filling materials, manufacturing information, and contents.
+In straightforward terms, the label gives you all of the necessary information of “is it legal to sell a used mattress“, such as filling materials, manufacturing information, and contents.